Еритродермія

 Skin care is with emollients and colloidal oatmeal baths.

 Weak topical corticosteroids (eg, 1 to 2.5% hydrocortisone ointment) are often used.
-Systemic corticosteroids (eg, prednisone 40 to 60 mg orally once a day for 10 days, then tapered) are often used for severe disease.
-However, although topical or systemic corticosteroids can help relieve symptoms, they should be used cautiously because they can exacerbate certain disorders that could be the cause of erythroderma.
+Systemic corticosteroids are often used for severe disease and can relieve symptoms.
+However, topical or systemic corticosteroids should be used cautiously because they can exacerbate certain disorders that could be the cause of erythroderma.

-Because a drug reaction often cannot be ruled out by history alone, it may be necessary to stop all drugs or the most suspect ones.
+Because a medication reaction often cannot be ruled out by history alone, it may be necessary to stop all medications or the most suspect ones.

 Prognosis depends on the cause.